AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/with-launch.md

 ## Setting default consent

 Within the extension configuration, there is a setting for default consent.
 This controls the behavior of customers who do not have a consent cookie.
-If you want to queue Experience Events for customers who do not have a consent cookie, set this to "pending."
+If you want to queue Experience Events for customers who do not have a consent cookie, set this to `pending`.

 >[!NOTE]
 >